Consider these important travel lessons when booking your trips in the future.

 So for frequent travelers, I always recommend loyalty with a brand you enjoy.
 Whether that be an airline, hotel, or any other travel company, always join the rewards program.

 This way when you contact them with questions or concerns, they’ll be able to see that you spend a lot of money with their company.
-This will often motivate them to make sure they end the call with a happy customer.
+This will often be enough to motivate them to make you happy.

 7. Sometimes bad things happen